Section Three: Student Services, Health, and Safety

 The Clarion: The University publishes a student newspaper called The Clarion.
 This publication offers interested students the opportunity to participate in various aspects of newspaper production including reporting, writing, editing, layout, photography, advertising, and management.
 All students are invited to apply for a position on the newspaper staff.
 Students enrolled in the News Writing course may earn limited academic credit for serving on the newspaper staff.

 Athletic activities at the University include men’s and women’s basketball, bowling, cross country, soccer, indoor and outdoor track and field, golf and tennis; men’s baseball; and women’s softball and volleyball.
 The University is a member of the National Association of Intercollegiate Athletics (NAIA) and has conference affiliation in the Association of Independent Institutions.
 To participate in intercollegiate sports, a student must be enrolled in a minimum of 12 institutional credit hours, attain the prescribed grade point average, and have accumulated a specified number of credit hours.
-Details regarding athletic eligibility may be found in the Athletic Handbook or by contacting the Athletics Office.
+Details regarding athletic eligibility may be found in the Student Athlete Handbook or by contacting the Athletics Office.

 Additional Campus Student Information